 Storyline – 9/10

 Undoubtedly, this is by some margin the best aspect of this game in many, many ways.
-Over the years, it has yielded controversy, humour, fan debate and a cult following and to me, is a very important early example of how video games can indeed be considered a viable art form.
+Over the years, it has yielded controversy, humor, fan debate, and a cult following and to me, is a very important early example of how video games can indeed be considered a viable art form.
 The story of EarthBound follows a young boy called Ness (a transposition of SNES), who is woken up one night by a meteor, which has fallen not far from his house.
-He goes to investigate, and he is approached by a fly called Buzz Buzz (unimaginative names are a recurring thing in this game), who warns Ness that he is from a future universe dominated by an entity called Giygas, and that Ness must embark on a quest to defeat Giygas in the present, and thus stop his reign of terror.
+He goes to investigate, and he is approached by a fly called Buzz Buzz (unimaginative names are a recurring thing in this game), who warns Ness that he is from a future universe dominated by an entity called Giygas and that Ness must embark on a quest to defeat Giygas in the present, and thus stop his reign of terror.
 The story itself is simple enough, but it’s the additional content to be found throughout the course of the game that adds to the story and makes it so excellent and full of substance.
 The game is rife with cultural jokes and references concerning the western world.
 For example, a mode of transportation in the game is a yellow submarine, and one of the enemies in the game is a diamond dog.
 The settings were also heavily influenced by western culture.
 For example, the town of Fourside was modeled on New York City.
 Humour is also derived from the breaking of the fourth wall.
 An example of that is when one of the adult NPCs tells Ness that children like him should be at home playing Nintendo games.
 But aside from fourth wall humor and numerous cultural references, there are also some very poetic themes to the game, such as motherhood, which is rife throughout the entire franchise, and that of life and death.
 The debate has also been sparked about the implicit nature of the final boss in the game; Giygas.
 I think I could probably write an entire essay in regards to that, but I’d like to possibly save that for another week.